divyatadimeti/patchtst_flashattention/README.md

 git clone https://github.com/divyatadimeti/patchtst_flashattention.git
 ```
 **Install requirements**
 Make sure to set up the local environment with the correct python version (3.9 >= v >= 3.11) and install the requirements.
 We use Python 3.10 in our experiments.
+Additionally, FlashAttention requires CUDA 11.6 and can only currently be run on a specific list of compatible GPUs.

+From the official documentation, FlashAttention2 currently supports Ampere, Ada, or Hopper GPUs (e.g., A100, RTX 3090, RTX 4090, H100).
+Support for Turing GPUs (T4, RTX 2080) is coming soon, please use FlashAttention 1.x for Turing GPUs for now.
 ```
 conda create -n pflash python==3.10 pip install -r requirements.txt